 In 1997, the Board of Supervisors adopted revisions to the Second Unit ordinance.
-The revisions, including increased unit size limits in the rural areas.
+The revision included increased unit size limits in the rural areas.
 In 2004, the Board adopted amendments to the Second Unit ordinance to implement AB 1866.
 Consistent with the requirements of AB 1866, these amendments eliminated the need for discretionary permit review for second units.
-These changes have made second units more attractive to the public.
+In April 2008, the affordability restriction was lifted in the non-Coastal Zone portion of the unincorporated County (still pending Coastal Commission approval inside the Coastal Zone), meaning that new and existing second units in that area are no longer required to be rented at restricted rent levels.
+All of these changes have made second units more attractive to the public.
 As the figures below indicate, application rates have increased in recent years.
 It is also clear that these units are being built primarily in rural, non-coastal areas.